Infinity Sharding Paradigm (ISP)

 want_split

-flag, the shard will split. - If the block and its sibling have
+flag, the shard will split. - The shards will merge if both the block and its sibling have the

 want_merge